alsd4git/sssdf/README.md

 I mainly work on windows (my bad) so these commands here are tested on powershell7, they may be sligtly different on bash

+[IMAGE_TAG] is the name of the image you will create/launch ecc. you can name wathere you want, i suggest folder name but you do

 # To Build:
 (inside folder dedicated)
 ```bash